bcobb/brew_dg/README.md

 Homebrew Dependency Graphs.

-BrewDG allows you to visualize your homebrew package dependencies, and can give you a list of packages in an order which minimizes the amount of dependency installation required by subsequent packages.
+BrewDG allows you to visualize your homebrew package dependencies.
+It can also take a list of packages, and give you those packages, with each package preceeded by its dependencies (and its dependencies will be preceeded by _its_ dependencies, and so forth).

 ## Installation

 `gem install brew_dg`

 **N.B.**: this is not the sort of tool that should be distributed as a gem.
 See [Gary Bernhardt's comment](https://github.com/garybernhardt/selecta#installation) on this in the `selecta` README.
-For now, while this tool has a couple of bulky dependencies, it'll remain a gem.
+Alas, while `brew_dg` has a couple of bulky dependencies, it'll remain a gem.

 ## Examples